Swiftales/swiftales.github.io/_posts/2016-12-11-LevelUpProtocols.md

 Its again data type independent.
 It will append new data and accordingly add new cells at the bottom of tableView.

-While adding new cells was straight forward, delete existing data and cells is little bit ticky.
+While adding new cells was straight forward, deleting existing data and cells is little bit ticky.
 The implementation of removing data should somewhat look like below.

 ```swift
 //In TableViewHandler class, add this method.